 Sonar sensors are fitted to each door - and the car’s roof - to monitor surroundings and adjust how far the doors open.
 The driver’s door automatically opens and closes when the driver is detected.

 Power for the SUV comes from the same dual-electric motor setup as the Model S P85D.
-In the performance-oriented P90D, the front motor offers up 259bhp, and the rear adds an extra 503bhp, but the electrical system can only provides a combined output of 464bhp (increased to 532bhp with the Ludicrous Speed upgrade) and 612b ft of torque.
+In the performance-oriented P90D the front motor has 259bhp, and the rear adds an extra 503bhp, but the electrical system provides a combined output of 'only' 464bhp (increased to 532bhp with the Ludicrous Speed upgrade) and 612b ft of torque.